 Sandboarding and sand skiing offer two very different kinds of desert fun.
 Sandboarding is smooth, easy, and perfect for beginners or families who just want to slide down the dunes and enjoy a carefree experience.

-Sand skiing, on the other hand, is faster, sharper, and more exciting, great for those who already love skiing or want to try something more challenging in the desert.
+Sand skiing, on the other hand, is faster, sharper, and more exciting—great for those who already love skiing or want to try something more challenging in the desert.

-Book your desert safari with Trawey Tours.
+Ready to try it yourself?
+Book your desert safari with Trawey Tours today.